Shakeb Jalali

-Shakeb Jalali or Shakeeb Jalali (شکیب جلالی), born Syed Hassan Rizvi (1 October 1934 – 12 November 1966), was a Pakistani Urdu poet, considered one of the distinguished Urdu poets of the post-independence era.
+Shakeb Jalali or Shakeeb Jalali (شکیب جلالی), born Syed Hassan Rizvi (1 October 1934 – 12 November 1966), was a Pakistani Urdu poet, considered one of the distinguished Urdu poets of the post-Independence era.

 Shakeb was born on 1 October 1934 in Jalal, a small village near Aligarh.
 His ancestors were from a small town, Saddat, near Aligarh.
-He committed suicide on 12 November 1966 by throwing himself before a passing train near Sargodha, Pakistan.
-Roushni Aye Roushni, his first poetry collection, was published posthumously in 1972.
+He took his own life on 12 November 1966 by throwing himself before a passing train near Sargodha, Pakistan.

+Poetry and works

+Shakib Jalali's poetry had a unique style and gave a modern tone to Urdu Ghazal.
+His first collection of poetry, Roushni Aye Roushni, was published posthumously in 1972.
 Sang-e-Meel published his complete poetical works as Kulliyat-e-Shakeb Jalali in 2004.

+Death and legacy

+Shakib Jalali died by suicide under a train on 12 November 1966 at the age of 32 in Sargodha, Pakistan.

+Jalali's death anniversary is celebrated every year, and he is remembered for his unique and innovative contributions to Urdu ghazal.
+His work is still included in important collections of Urdu poetry.